Louanna noticed that everyone on the ferry was feasting.

 “What do they know that we don’t?”

-The isle of Harris is composed entirely of black granite boulders and not a scrap of anything else.* The population is probably 46, if you include 38 sheep.
+The Isle of Harris is composed of black granite boulders and not a scrap of anything else.
+The population is 46, including 42 sheep.*

 And there was nothing as far as the eye could see.